Gui-Yom/graphql-dsl/README.md

 - [x] Suspend and Flow support
 - [x] Suspend in custom fields
 - [ ] Non suspend custom fields
-- [x] Schema element description
+- [x] Schema element description (partial)
+- [ ] Schema element description on derived fields
 - [ ] Field argument default value (I don't think kotlin allows us to see that)
+- [ ] Automatic Map type conversion to GraphQL List of object
 - [ ] Directive support
 - [ ] Union types
-- [ ] Multithreaded schema building (eg fire up a coroutine for each type to generate)
 - [ ] Relay types builder (connection, edge, pageinfo), similar to graphql-java's relay helpers
 - [ ] Ensure that as many checks as possible are done during the first step of schema building so errors are thrown with a useful line number (fail fast, maybe change the way the schema is generated)